cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/schedulers/vm/VmScheduler.rst

 .. java:type:: public interface VmScheduler

-   An interface to be implemented by VmScheduler objects in order to provide scheduling algorithms that allocate host's PEs for VMs running on it.
+   An interface that represents the policy used by a Virtual Machine Monitor (VMM) to share processing power of a PM among VMs running in a host.
+Each host has to use is own instance of a VmScheduler that will so schedule the allocation of host's PEs for VMs running on it.

    It also implements the Null Object Design Pattern in order to start avoiding \ :java:ref:`NullPointerException`\  when using the \ :java:ref:`VmScheduler.NULL`\  object instead of attributing \ ``null``\  to \ :java:ref:`VmScheduler`\  variables.

-   :author: Manoel Campos da Silva Filho
+   :author: Rodrigo N. Calheiros, Anton Beloglazov, Manoel Campos da Silva Filho

 Fields
 ------